scikit-rf/scikit-rf/doc/sphinx/source/introduction.rst

 * :attr:`Network.frequency`  : Frequency Object.

 These properties are stored as complex numpy.ndarray's.
-Note that if you are using Ipython, then other properties and methods of the :class:`Network` class, can be 'tabbed' out.
-Amongst other things, the methods of the :class:`Network` class provide convenient ways to plot components of the s-parameters, below is a non-exhaustive list of common plotting commands,
+The :class:`Network` class has numerous other properties and methods,  which can found in the  :class:`Network` docs.
+If you are using Ipython, then these properties and methods can be 'tabbed' out on the command line.
+Amongst other things, the methods of the :class:`Network` class provide convenient ways to plot components of the s-parameters, below is a short list of common plotting commands,

 * :func:`Network.plot_s_db` : plot magnitude of s-parameters in log scale
 * :func:`Network.plot_s_deg` : plot phase of s-parameters in degrees